-• Cash Compensation-Annual Non-Equity Incentive Compensation
+Cash Compensation-Annual Non-Equity Incentive Compensation

 Our annual non-equity incentive compensation plan is a variable cash-based incentive plan designed to focus management on performance factors important to the continued success of their business units and on our overall performance in a particular year.
-In 2014, our annual non-equity incentive target bonus percentages for our named executive officers ranged from

-70% to 120% of base pay, the highest percentage being assigned to our CEO.
-Each named executive officer's target bonus percentage was set at approximately the size-adjusted 50th percentile of the Industry Peer Group.
-The annual non-equity incentive compensation is weighted primarily toward business performance (75%), which we refer to as the Business Performance Incentive or "BPI" component, and secondarily to individual performance (25%), which we refer to as the Annual Performance Incentive, or "API" component.
+In 2015, our annual non-equity incentive target bonus percentages for our NEOs ranged from 75% to 120% of base pay, the highest percentage being assigned to our CEO.
+Each NEO's target bonus percentage was set at approximately the size-adjusted 50th percentile of the Industry Peer Group.
+The annual non-equity incentive compensation is based 75% on the BPI and 25% on the API.